LiveBench

 and --num-gpus-total

-to match the dtype of your model weights.
+to match your model weights.

 Run python gen_model_answer.py --help